Imperial units: United Kingdom

+Many people use miles, yards, feet and inches for distance and height, and pints for milk and beer.
+Body weight is widely given in stones and pounds for adults and in pounds and ounces for babies, and NHS material aimed at the public gives weight and height in imperial units as well as metric.
+A 2015 YouGov survey found that many people did not know their weight or height in both systems, and that people under 40 preferred metric units while those aged 40 and over preferred imperial.

+In horse racing, race distances are given in miles, furlongs and yards, and the weights carried by horses in stones and pounds.
+The height of horses is measured in hands of 4 in.
+A cricket pitch is 22 yd long under the Laws of Cricket, and golf course and hole lengths are given in yards.

+Land and property are commonly advertised in acres and square feet.
+Office rents are quoted per square foot per year.
+Older gas meters record consumption in cubic feet.

+Television and monitor display sizes are given in inches, measured diagonally.
+Clothing such as trousers and shirt collars is commonly sized in inches.
+Food sold by length or diameter, such as pizzas and sandwiches, is usually described in inches.
+Steel pipe is sized in inches, and off-road bicycle frames are measured in inches.

+Many pre-packaged foods are produced in imperial quantities but labelled only in metric.
+A 1 lb tin of Lyle's Golden Syrup, for example, is labelled 454 g with no imperial equivalent shown.
+Jam and marmalade are commonly sold in 340 g (12 oz) and 454 g (1 lb) jars, and many packs of sausages weigh 454 g.

 India

 India began converting to the metric system from the imperial system between 1955 and 1962.
 The metric system in weights and measures was adopted by the Indian Parliament in December 1956 with the Standards of Weights and Measures Act, which took effect beginning 1 October 1958.
 By 1962, metric units became "mandatory and exclusive."

 Today all official measurements are made in the metric system.
 In common usage some older Indians may still refer to imperial units.
 Some measurements, such as the heights of mountains, are still recorded in feet.
 Tyre rim diameters are still measured in inches, as used worldwide.
 Industries like the construction and the real estate industry still use both the metric and the imperial system though it is more common for sizes of homes to be given in square feet and land in acres.

 In Standard Indian English, as in Australian, Canadian, New Zealand, Singaporean, and British English, metric units such as the litre, metre, and tonne utilise the traditional spellings brought over from French, which differ from those used in the United States and the Philippines.
 The imperial long ton is invariably spelt with one 'n'.